TNP Design: PRADIP. TNP Picture: JONATHAN CHOO.IT'S not the size, it's the stamina that matters for this woman.

 Her last post was as the operations manager of The Cannery at Clarke Quay, where she was in charge of all the managers of the individual outlets under the group.
 She was the only female manager there.

-Mr Kenni Koh, 33, a bar consultant and trainer, was Ms Huang's mentor at Centro back in 2002 when she was the only female bartender on the team.
+BETTER THAN THE GUYSMr Kenni Koh, 33, a bar consultant and trainer, was Ms Huang's mentor at Centro back in 2002 when she was the only female bartender on the team.

 He told The New Paper: 'She's the only woman I know who can be better than the guys.